-Swiss universities offer a wide range of courses across disciplines, at various levels (undergraduate, post-graduate, doctoral and post-doctoral), and at different institutions of higher education like academic universities, universities of applied sciences, university of teacher education, etc. Some of the top ranking educational institutions of the world are from this country.
+Swiss universities offer a wide range of courses across disciplines, at various levels (undergraduate, post-graduate, doctoral, and post-doctoral), and at different institutions of higher education like academic universities, universities of applied sciences, universities of teacher education, etc. Some of the top ranking educational institutions of the world are from this country.
 Whether one wants to study hotel management or hospital management, MBA or Masters in Science or Arts, Switzerland will offer the best institutions and internationally accepted courses.

 Top Universities in Switzerland:

 As it can be seen above, Zurich and Geneva are home to some of the Top Ranked Universities in the world.
 Not only they are home to Best Universities in Switzerland, but Zurich also has the famous Swiss Stock Market, the world’s fourth-largest.
 Lake Zurich and Geneva are the main attraction of the cities.
 Lausanne and Bern are other mention-worthy student cities, with Lausanne being a francophone culturally rich city and the Bern declared as a world heritage site by UNESCO.
 Student Cities in Switzerland are the perfect mix of tradition and modern.

 For more information, read: Best Student Cities and Universities to Study in Switzerland